leazajc/test/newfile.md

 # here is may new file
-My new file is awesome
+My new file is awesome - to je v novem branch-u